TWtablero/tablero/README.md

 wget -qO- https://raw.githubusercontent.com/TWtablero/tablero/master/install.sh | sh
 ```

-This script will check if your system satisfies the pre requisites, download tablero and its dependencies and finally start the application
+This script will check if your system satisfies the pre requisites, download tablero and its dependencies.

+After the installation, you'll need to proceed with the Tablero [configuration](https://github.com/TWtablero/tablero#configuration).

 ## Manual Installation